SarahJBojorquez/SarahJBojorquez/README.md

 ### :woman_technologist: About Me :

 - 👋 Hello!
-My name is Sarah.
+My name is **Sarah**.
-- 👀 I’m interested in ...
-Everything!
-I love to learn new things and enjoy learning for the sake of learning.
+- 👀 I’m interested in ... *Everything!* I love to learn new things and enjoy learning for the sake of learning.
 - 🌱 I’m currently learning ...
 Data Analysis, Python, AWS, Linux, R, SQL
 - 💞️ I’m looking to collaborate on ...
 Interesting beginner Data Analysis projects I can be of value to.
 - 📫 How to reach me ... sarahbojorquez1107 at gmail.com
 <div></div>
 <div></div>

+---

 <p>&nbsp;</p>
 <p>&nbsp;</p>